HABS-BRAIN/ai-driller/articles/filtering.md

 ![Wavelet Transform Example](articles/images/happe_filtering.png)

 # 5 Conclusion
-Identification of neuro markers is an endeavor which requires an important focus on pre-processing.
+Identification of neuro-markers is an endeavor which requires an important focus on pre-processing.
 However, there are no magical methods to perfectly extract the electric activity of the brain.
 Therefore, the best way found is to build a dedicated pipeline for this purpose and we remark that these pipelines often